OrlandBritoDev/OrlandBritoDev/README.md

 🔭 Currently: working through Excel → SQL → Python → Power BI

-🔍 Recent finding: traced a $38.5K product-line loss to a 74% average discount rate on failed transactions — [see the analysis →](https://github.com/OrlandBritoDev/superstore-loss-analysis)
+🔍 Recent finding: traced a $38.5K product-line loss to a 74% average discount rate on failed transactions — [see the full analysis](https://github.com/OrlandBritoDev/superstore-loss-analysis)

 🌎 Based in Venezuela (UTC-4) — open to remote roles aligned with US hours